 By Jeannie Colson for The Island Connection

-- packed almost 18,000 pounds of food at for families in need;
+Packed and distributed more than 35,000 pounds of food at both locations for families in need;

-- handed out over 4,100 bag lunches at the Neighborhood House Soup Kitchen location;
+Handed out almost 8,000 bag lunches at the Neighborhood House Soup Kitchen location;

 The community can help make the food and dental distribution a success by donating shelf-stable food and dental supplies to help families prepare for longer term impact.
 Donations can be brought to the Johns Island location at 1684 Brownswood Road between 9 a.m. and 11a.m.
 Monday through Friday.
 Those who wish to help also can purchase items from the Amazon wish list at amazon.com/ hz/wishlist/ls/1CW80MHLSFKDY/ ref=nav_wishlist_lists_1?_ encoding=UTF8&type=wishlist.

 “Families and individuals are still struggling to cope with lost wages, eviction notices, utility disconnects and now navigating the virtual school environment.
 This Saturday distribution is a small way we can expand our efforts to help.
 We will continue to come up with innovative ways to lend a helping hand.
 We know the road to recovery from COVID-19 will be long for many,” said Ericka Plater, executive director of Our Lady of Mercy Community Outreach.

 To learn more about the organization, go to olmoutreach.org.